JFisherLab/MutationOrder/README.md

 ### Running MutationOrder

-After installing R and the required libraries, and building BMA you are ready to run the R scripts.
+After installing R and the required libraries, adding Rscript.exe to your path, and building BMA (see [here](https://github.com/hallba/BioModelAnalyzer#build-and-test))*, you are ready to run the R scripts.

 Firstly, edit line 1 of ``order.R`` to point to your BMA executable: